 When an incident is identified, it triggers an alert.
 That’s when the clock should start ticking.
 In my experience, 90% of companies don’t start measuring for any MTTx results until a ticket is created.
-When you skip steps in the process, however, you manipulate the results of Mean Time to Resolve, and when that happens, and the incident goes away, or the supporting data necessary for performing triage and diagnosis is not captured, potential problems are dismissed as “noise” in the system.
+When you skip steps in the process, however, you manipulate the results of MTTR, and when that happens, and the incident goes away, or the supporting data necessary for performing triage and diagnosis is not captured, potential problems are dismissed as “noise” in the system.

-For example, if an event occurs and is identified at 12:00pm (Mean Time to Detect), but the incident isn’t opened (Mean Time to Acknowledge) until 1:00pm and that is when you begin your measurement, you’ve not only artificially cut an hour from your Mean Time to Repair calculation, but you’ve also lost the data associated with the event that could have provided key insights for triage and, ultimately, a diagnosis that allows you to repair the device or application, and to find and fix the underlying problem.
-You came away from the incident with a good Mean Time to Resolve, but you have also doomed yourself to a recurring issue and, notably, poor metrics for Mean Time Between Failures and also Mean Time Between System Incidents (if you’re even keeping track of those).
+For example, if an event occurs and is identified at 12:00pm MTTD, but the incident isn’t opened MTTA until 1:00pm and that is when you begin your measurement, you’ve not only artificially cut an hour from your MTTR calculation, but you’ve also lost the data associated with the event that could have provided key insights for triage and, ultimately, a diagnosis that allows you to repair the device or application, and to find and fix the underlying problem.
+You came away from the incident with a good MTTR, but you have also doomed yourself to a recurring issue and, notably, poor metrics for MTBF and also MTSBI (if you’re even keeping track of those).

 Don’t Take Shortcuts

-These measurements were created because they are essential to determining the state of a repair.
+These measurements were created because they are essential to determining the state of a repair and create a set of best practices to track.
 When you follow the proper process and don’t rely on shortcuts or workarounds, you end up with a better result in the long run.
 Because some repairs require specific processes—such as a full system restart—to complete, skipping or ignoring steps might even result in missing a simple fix that prevents a complete recovery.
-When you see the same incidents over and over again, you may have a Mean Time to Repair of 30 minutes, but no Mean Time to Recovery because the machine or application is still in an error state.
+When you see the same incidents over and over again, you may have a Mean Time to Repair of 30 minutes, but no Mean Time to Respond because the machine or application is still in an error state.